An Advanced Scrum Master Class

 Our Course Steward Model

-Each course is stored in GitHub, allowing version control, feedback mechanisms, distribution and much more, not unlike the code that Scrum Teams deliver for their products.
-Through GitHub capabilities, a PST can submit feedback on a course materials, its delivery content, speaker notes, exercises and much more.
+Each course is stored in GitHub, allowing version control, feedback mechanisms, distribution, and much more, unlike the code Scrum Teams deliver for their products.
+A PST can submit feedback on course materials, its delivery content, speaker notes, exercises, and much more through GitHub capabilities.
 With PSTs around the world teaching the materials, that provides a fantastic number of people to provide excellent feedback to improve the content and quality of the courseware.
-Learn more about the PSM II class from one of our former course Stewards Barry Overeem and fellow Professional Scrum Trainer Joshua Partogi.
+Learn more about the PSM II class from one of our former course Stewards, Barry Overeem, and fellow Professional Scrum Trainer Joshua Partogi.
 PSM II is currently Stewarded by Todd Miller and John Coleman.

 All participants completing the Professional Scrum Master II course will receive a password to attempt the Professional Scrum Master II (PSM II) assessment.
 PSM II class participants who attempt the PSM II assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost.
 You are also entitled to a 40% discount on the PSM III assessment.
 These industry-recognized PSM certifications require a minimum passing score.

 Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Master II (PSM II) class.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third-party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.
 Find instructions here.